How To Sedate a Cat For Grooming

 When is it necessary to sedate your cat?

-Short-term scenarios, like visits to the vet, grooming sessions to remove mats, or exposure to loud fireworks, can naturally cause some anxiety in cats.
+Short-term scenarios, like visits to the vet, grooming sessions to remove mats or exposure to loud fireworks, can naturally cause some anxiety in cats.
 However, suppose a cat's stress reaches a severe level.
 In that case, they might attempt to flee, putting themselves at risk of becoming lost or injured in their frantic escape.
 In some cases, they may resort to biting, scratching, or causing harm to humans.

 Certain pets experience prolonged anxiety, which various factors might trigger.
 For instance, an older cat might find it challenging to adjust to a new kitten housemate or endure persistent stress due to their temperament or past traumatic experiences.